Try the Most Accurate AI Detector on the Market

 4. Set guidelines

-Prompts typically focus on telling generative AI tools what they should do, but it’s always a good idea to specify what they do as well.
+Prompts typically focus on telling generative AI tools what they should do, but it’s always a good idea to specify what they shouldn't do as well.
 For example:

 • "Don't use technical jargon."